-- 8.1 The collection of revenue shall be based on capacity charges except in specific cases where the NRA may approve or determine a specific non-capacity based charge. - 8.2 A specific charge, which may be expressed in monetary terms or in kind, that is related to the volume actually flowed may be established to cover costs that are mainly driven by the volume actually flowed, if approved or determined by the NRA. - 8.3 Where a specific charge related to volume is applied, it shall be levied equally for all entry points and equally for all exit points, based on the actual flows of individual network users. - 8.4 For points not under the scope of CAM, alternative charges, e.g. commodity charges, may be used to recover revenue. - 8.5 In applying alternative charges for revenue recovery, the concerned NRA shall assess that they are cost reflective and do not result in cross subsidies between domestic and cross border points.
-Before such alternative methodologies are applied, the concerned NRA should submit the result of the assessment to the Agency.
+8.1 The collection of revenue shall be based on capacity charges except in specific cases where the NRA may approve or determine a specific non-capacity based charge.

+- 8.2 A specific non-capacity based charge, which may be expressed in monetary terms or in kind, and is related to the volume actually flowed, may be established to cover costs that are mainly driven by the volume actually flowed, if approved or determined by the NRA. - 8.3 Where a specific charge related to volume is applied, it shall be levied equally for all entry points and equally for all exit points, based on the actual flows of individual network users. - 8.4 For points not under the scope of CAM, alternative charges, e.g. commodity charges, may be used to recover revenue resulting from a gap between the allowed revenue and the actual revenue earned. - 8.5 In applying such alternative charges for revenue recovery, the concerned NRA shall demonstrate that they are cost reflective and do not result in cross subsidies between domestic and cross border points.
+Before such alternative charges are applied, the concerned NRA should submit the result of the assessment to the Agency.